pivotal-mea-pa/qnb-workshop/bosh/demos/boshlite/resize-running-software.en.md

 1. Have BOSH apply the changes to the deployment.

-  - `bosh -e vbox -d sample-bosh-deployment deploy sample-bosh-manifest.yml`
+  - `bosh -e my-bosh -d sample-bosh-deployment deploy sample-bosh-manifest.yml`

   - Notice BOSH always will show the difference between what is currently deployed and what you are asking to be changed: